vxlang/vxlang-page/README.md

 ## TODO
 - `Hotfix`
+  - There is a small bug in the obfuscation and flattening nesting process.
+  - I found an intermittent problem with vxlang's flattening process.
   - Change the way virtual machines are created.
 - `Task`
   - Add ELF32/64 format for x86-64